 Calculating IVF cost can be complicated.
-That’s because the cost of in vitro fertilization (IVF) and other fertility treatments are governed by factors that range from insurance coverage to state of residency.
+That’s because in vitro fertilization cost (IVF) and the cost of other fertility treatments are governed by factors that range from insurance coverage to state of residency.
 Those trying to understand how IVF cost is determined need to understand that the procedure is performed by experts and specialists.
 And the corresponding price tag may or may not be covered by insurance.
 Although costs will vary by region and clinic, the more invasive, involved, or complex the procedure is, the more expensive it is, generally.

 “In vitro fertilization is when the eggs are removed from the ovaries and fertilized in an embryology lab.
 The embryos created are cultured to a multi-cell stage called a blastocyst, which is transferred back into the uterus,” explains Tiffanny Jones, MD, a reproductive endocrinologist and fertility expert at Dallas IVF.
 The eggs can be fertilized with the partner’s sperm or a donor’s and returned to the patient’s uterus or a surrogate’s.

 - IVF is medicine: It’s a medical procedure or procedures conducted by highly trained doctors.
 Like any specialized treatment, it can be expensive.

 - It adds up: Multistep, complex treatments generally cost more; each procedure adds a discrete cost to the total.

 - It takes time and commitment: IVF is a two-week procedure, requiring consistent daily injections.